 P.S.
 My friend mentioned that I should do something school spirit-y in this post, so I made some Cal football cake bites as well :) (see below).

-BBQ Football Cupcakesbrown or tan colored cupcakes (ex.
+Tailgate Football Cupcakesbrown or tan colored cupcakes (ex.
 Beer Spice Cupcake recipe below or chocolate cupcakes)

 green colored frosting (ex. matcha frosting recipe below or vanilla frosting tinted with green food coloring)